lmashraf/eightchip/README.md

 To run a ROM, edit "settings.ini" with the following format:<br>

-RomName:ROMS\ROMFILE!<br>
+RomFile:ROMS\ROMFILE!<br>
 OpcodesPerSecondes:NNNN!<br>

-where RomName should be given to the global variable ROM_NAME in "ECCPU_Defs.h" for execution.
+where RomFile should take the path to the ROM to be executed.
+The second argument is the number of instructions you'd wish to execute per second.
+It has a nice effect to it the lower it goes.

 A lot of tweaking to make this easier will be done shortly.